nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:bulb: Bulk Delete**

 To bulk delete, either do `delete 1 2 3` to delete indexes 1, 2 and 3
-or `delete shown` to delete all the shown person.
+or `delete shown` to delete all the shown persons.

 </div>